GunshipPenguin/afkkick/README.md

+# Afk Kick

-Afk Kick mod for Minetest by GunshipPenguin
+a mod for Minetest by GunshipPenguin

 Kicks players after they are Afk for an amount of time.
 By default, players are kicked after five minutes, although this can be configured.